openid/OpenYOLO-Spec/common/introduction.md

-# Problem: Manual authentication is mentally exhausting
+# Introduction

+Manually authenticating in an app or site is mentally exhausting.
 Users are typically presented with a screen like the following when interacting with services in an application or website:

 {{artwork/auth-screen.md}}